Time Cut (2024)

 yet another time travel horror movie

 Time Cut is about a teen girl who travels back in time to save a family member from being murdered by a mysterious killer.
 Does that sound familiar?
 It should.
-It’s almost the same plot as Totally Killer, a movie that was released on Amazon last year.
+It’s the same plot as Totally Killer, a movie that was released on Amazon last year.

 In Time Cut‘s case, the heroine travels back to 2003 and encounters a murdered older sister that she’s never met.
 Can she change the past and, if so, what does that mean for her future?
-Time Cut was reportedly filmed before Totally Killer, so it wouldn’t be fair to call it a ripoff, but it would definitely be fair to call it a vastly inferior film.
+Time Cut was reportedly filmed before Totally Killer, so it wouldn’t be fair to call it a ripoff, but it would be fair to call it a vastly inferior film.

-Lucy is a high schooler who has recently been accepted into an internship program with NASA.
+Lucy (Madison Bailey) is a high schooler who has recently been accepted into an internship program with NASA.
 She lives in the shadow of an older sister who was murdered before she was born.
 Lucy’s parents hadn’t intended to have a second child.
 They changed their minds after losing their first daughter, Summer (Antonia Gentry).

 Sunk By a Half-Baked Story and a cheap ending